November 17 - 22, 2019

 Workshop CodirectorsGeorge D. Demetri, Dana-Farber Cancer Institute, Boston, MassachusettsSusan Band Horwitz, Albert Einstein College of Medicine, Bronx, New YorkPasi A. Jänne, Dana-Farber Cancer Institute, Boston, Massachusetts

-This workshop is hosted in close collaboration with the Dana-Farber Cancer Institute/Harvard Cancer Center, comprised of Beth Israel Deaconess Medical Center, Brigham and Women’s Hospital, Children’s Hospital Boston, Dana-Farber Cancer Institute, Harvard Medical School, Harvard School of Public Health, and Massachusetts General Hospital.
+This workshop is hosted in close collaboration with the Dana-Farber Cancer Institute/Harvard Cancer Center, which comprises Beth Israel Deaconess Medical Center, Brigham and Women’s Hospital, Children’s Hospital Boston, Dana-Farber Cancer Institute, Harvard Medical School, Harvard School of Public Health, and Massachusetts General Hospital.

-Previous workshops consisted of over 25 faculty members providing core didactic lectures, nearly 15 additional healthcare professionals participating as lab/discussion leaders, and more than 35 clinicians supervising offsite visits.
-We are excited to offer this outstanding educational program again, to promote the professional development of early-career investigators in translational cancer research.
+Previous workshops consisted of more than 25 faculty members providing core didactic lectures, nearly 15 additional health-care professionals participating as lab/discussion leaders, and more than 35 clinicians supervising offsite visits.
+We are excited to offer this outstanding educational program again to promote the professional development of early-career investigators in translational cancer research.

 Comments from previous attendees:

 For further information, please contact Lyngine Calizo, PhD, Assistant Director, at (215) 446-7265 or